gfyth/hello-world/README.md

 # hello-world
-This is a class assignment
+This is a class assignment.
-I'm not having fun yet
-Which makes me sad
-Becuase I was excitied for these classes
+I don't know what I'm doing.